Angcroft/java-basic-projects/README.md

 | EasyContacts | A program to manage a contact list. |
 | AgeCalculator | Calculates a person's age from their date of birth. |
 | Infix2Postfix | Converts expressions from infix to postfix notation. |

+## About the Use of this Project
+This project is intended for educational purposes, but you are free to use the code for your own projects.
+In accordance with the MIT License, I grant everyone the freedom to use this code for any beneficial purpose.